-USF Researchers Lead First Cruise to Study Piney Point Wastewater Leak
+USF Researchers Lead First Cruise To Study Piney Point Wastewater Leak

 ST. PETERSBURG, Fla.
 (CW44 News At 10) – A team of scientists at the University of South Florida is working to find out more on the Piney Point wastewater leak.
 Researchers boarded the first research cruise dedicated to studying the environmental impacts of that water breach in Manatee County on Wednesday.

-The wall liner of a Manatee County reservoir continues to release millions of gallons of toxic wastewater into Tampa Bay.
-Local environmental experts remain concerned and say the toxic water leak is latent with nutrients that could negatively impact the marine environment in the gulf of Mexico.READ MORE: APD Looking For Two Missing Juveniles
+The wall-liner of a Manatee County reservoir continues to release millions of gallons of toxic wastewater into Tampa Bay.
+Local environmental experts remain concerned and say the toxic water leak is latent with nutrients that could negatively impact the marine environment in the Gulf of Mexico.READ MORE: 'Georgia, Keep Knocking': Arrested Rep. Park Cannon, Attorneys Plan Next Steps After Case Closed

 “What’s important is not just to sample where we think the water might be going, right, but the waters that surround it, so we have a complete sampling domain so we know what the impacts might be,” said Tom Frazer, Dean, College of Marine Science.